arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 I gave one class as `icons` (for all icons) and icon name as `login`.

-I have added few common css properties which are applicable to all icons, in the `icons` css class as below.
+I have added few common css properties which are applicable to all icons, in the `icons` css class name as shown below.

 ```
  .icons::before {